a14en9/Remote-Sensing-Image-Classification/README.md

 Please download the checkpoint of pretrained VGG 16 from [tensorflow.slim](https://github.com/tensorflow/models/tree/master/research/slim) and place it to the `net` folder.
 Next, creating three-scale weights by using `net_weights_create.py` in `utils`.

 ### Training and Test
-Example training and testing codes can be found in `exp/AID`.
-For simplicity, only the case where the data is split into 20% (training) and 80% (test) on the AID dataset is shown.
+Example training and testing codes can be found in `models/`.
+For RTN, only the case where the data is split into 20% (training) and 80% (test) on the AID dataset is shown.
 The rest of the experiments are expected to be similar.

 ### Results
 The reproduction results (20%-80%) of randomly splitting the dataset twice on AID can reach 93.06% and 92.86%, respectively.